JamesEvans2014/JamesEvans2014.github.io/Curriculum-Vitae.md

 #Additional Research Experience

 \\(\textbf {September 2011 – May 2012}\\),
-For the final year of my undergraduate degree, I completed a project in which I researched and reviewed the key points of Calculus of Variations under supervision.
-As a result of this research I was able to get a feel for academic research by means of self-study.
+For the final year of my undergraduate degree, I completed a project in which I researched and reviewed the origin and methods of calculus of variations.
+As a result of this research I was able to get a feel for academic research by means of independent study.

 #Research Interests